Bored with your current job?

 But I enjoyed the Mexican experience and it was my first step working around the world.

 As a general rule, if you are volunteering in continents such as Africa, Asia or South America, you should be able to get by with a short Weekend or 3 day TEFL course.
-You can do these up and down the UK at convenient city locations.
-It is a good way to dip your toe in the TEFL water, so to speak, get a paper qualification, and then off you go.
-Prices are competitive and start at £170.
+You can do these up and down the UK.
+It is a good way to dip your toe in the EFL water, so to speak, get a paper qualification, and then off you go.
+Prices start at £224.
 You'll also get to share in some classroom experiences with other trainees in an exciting classroom environment, with some classroom teaching practice as well.

-We suggest you look at the following country guide to help you - we have listed the Top 43 TEFL destinations with recommendations for what course works best in different countries.
+We have listed the top 43 TEFL/TESOL destinations destinations with recommendations for what course works best for different countries.
 It also pays to watch out for some countries, like Japan, Korea and increasingly Thailand, who require their TEFL/TESOL teachers to have a degree.

 But how to find work?
 Well, there are lots of jobs out there, as many as 20,000 new TEFL positions are offered around the world each month.
 So if you are a new TEFL teacher there is a good chance that one of them has your name on it.
 Here is how to go about it.

 Nowadays arranging a TEFL job starts with a google search for EFL jobs.
 Alternatively, a visit to one of the specific TEFL job websites may yield results.
-Probably the biggest is http://www.tefl.com/jobs/, which has a wide range of positions and RSS feed accessibility so you can be updated with the latest positions.
+Probably the biggest is tefl.com which has a wide range of positions.

 b) in situ

-But the fact is that many TEFL jobs simply don’t get advertised - especially in places where there are several teacher travellers passing through, dropping in CVs.
-Like me when I started, a number of people find work by speculative drop ins, teaching English in Spain in this example.
-In the more 'off the beaten track' places you will need to be persistent, so check out this advice given on teaching English in Finland.
+But the fact is that many TEFL jobs simply don’t get advertised, especially in places where there are several teacher travellers passing through, dropping in CVs.
+Like me when I started, a number of people find work by speculative drop ins, as Jennifer Cross writes, when she outlines how she found work teaching English in Barcelona.
+In the more 'off the beaten track' places you will need to be persistent, so check out the advice given by James O'Connor and Shaz Rahman on teaching English in Finland.

-Hope you found this helpful and like me, twenty years later, you can still be doing what you love, wherever you decide to travel!
+I hope you found this helpful and like me, many years later, you can still be doing what you love, wherever you decide to travel!

 There are currently no user comments for this article.
 Why not be the first?
 Simply complete the form below to add your comment to our site.